tbjers/dogstring-action/README.md

-# 🦄 Automatically write docstrings for your project!🦄
+# 🦄 Automatically write docstrings for your Python project!🦄
 This github action generates docstrings for your Python functions with the Ponicode AI engine (this action is currently in beta version)
 ```yaml
 - uses: ponicode/docstrings-action@master